ONSdigital/dp-cli/README.md

 The error occurs when rules have previously been added and the command is run again.
 Use (e.g.) `dp remote deny sandbox` to clear out existing rules and try again.

+> [!NOTE]
-Note: *This error should no longer appear* - the code should now avoid re-adding existing rules.
+> *This error should no longer appear* - the code should now avoid re-adding existing rules.
-However, it is possible that the rule has been added with a description that does not match your username.
+> However, it is possible that the rule has been added with a description that does not match your username.
-If so, you will have to use the AWS web UI/console to remove any offending Security Group rules.
+> If so, you will have to use the AWS web UI/console to remove any offending Security Group rules.

-### Advanced use
+## Advanced use

-#### ssh commands
+### ssh commands

 You can run ssh commands from the command-line, for example to determine the time on a given host: